rguatteri/python_for_healthcare/03_patient_experience_analytics/README.md

 | `Test Type` | Type of laboratory test received by the patient |
 | `Review` | Free-text patient feedback describing their experience |

-> **Note:** The source file also contains an `Unnamed: 0` column, which represents a saved row index rather than a meaningful analytical variable.

-The table below displays the first five observations in the dataset.
-Reviews have been shortened for readability.

 | Entry Code | Feedback Date | Patient Age | Staff Rating | Speed Rating | Wait Time (minutes) | Test Type | Review |
 |---:|---|---:|---:|---:|---:|---|---|
 | 1 | 2022-10-22 | 61 | 5 | 3 | 29 | Urine Test | “I couldn't have asked for better service from the staff, it was top-notch...” |